What is an Enterprise Grade Database?

 This situation has left enterprises without any attractive and/or viable options for decades.
 Stay with legacy databases and pay exorbitant costs for stability, accountability and support.
 Or switch to open source databases and take the risk of being hung out to dry during a disaster situation.

 This is where Altibase should come into play.
 All things considered, Altibase is a most attractive and viable choice.
 Altibase is an open source DBMS but is enterprise grade.
 Altibase has 17 years of experience in servicing over 600 enterprise customers including 8 of Fortune Global 500 companies.

-With Altibase, you can reap the benefits of both low costs provided by open source DBMSs and peace of mind and accountability provided by legacy incumbent DBMSs.
+With Altibase, you can reap the benefits of both low costs provided by open source DBMSs and peace of mind and accountability provided by legacy DBMSs.